CBT

 Closing Reflection

 You don't have to believe every thought or obey every feeling.
-The goal isn't to silence your brain — it's to stop letting it run unsupervised.
+The goal is not to silence your brain.
+It is to stop letting it run unsupervised.

 Catch the loop.
 Name the distortion.
 Prove it wrong.
-Repeat until the old scripts start losing their confidence — and one day you notice the new ones are running without you having to start them.
+Repeat until the old scripts start losing their confidence.
+One day you notice the new ones are running without you having to start them.

 Where to Next?